 If your company has been looking into ways to lower its overall operating costs and become more environmentally friendly, then installing an industrial biomass boiler should be considered.
 These boilers are easy to maintain and operate, which means they won’t require much attention once they’re installed.
 Additionally, these boilers produce less carbon dioxide than traditional fossil fuels such as coal or natural gas because they’re made from renewable sources such as wood chips instead of fossil fuels like coal or natural gas!

 Industrial biomass boiler efficiency

 The efficiency of industrial biomass boilers is also quite impressive.
 With a low-pressure boiler, you can expect an efficiency rate of up to 90% and with a high-pressure boiler, you can achieve up to 98%.
 This means that 90% of the fuel is converted into heat for your building (which is then used to heat it).
 The remaining 10% becomes smoke and ash.

-Industrial biomass boilers are more efficient than coal boilers or gas boilers because they produce less waste products and they save money.
-They’re also more efficient than solar panels since they use natural resources as opposed to sunlight which has limited hours per day during certain times of year (winter) or requires expensive equipment like batteries or inverters if installed off grid.
+Industrial biomass boilers are more efficient than coal boilers or gas boilers because they produce fewer waste products and they save money.
+They’re also more efficient than solar panels since they use natural resources as opposed to sunlight which has limited hours per day during certain times of year (winter) or requires expensive equipment like batteries or inverters if installed off-grid.